zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2024-10-24】[potatoqualitee / eol-dr](https://github.com/potatoqualitee/eol-dr) - A crowd-sourced guide to help techs help their non-tech spouses / partners / parents / kids when we are at the end-of-life
 * 【2024-10-23】[Cryakl / Ultimate-RAT-Collection](https://github.com/Cryakl/Ultimate-RAT-Collection) - For educational purposes only, samples of 400+ classic/modern trojan builders including screenshots.
 * 【2024-10-23】[othneildrew / Best-README-Template](https://github.com/othneildrew/Best-README-Template) - An awesome README template to jumpstart your projects!
 * 【2024-10-23】[SkipToTheEndpoint / OpenIntuneBaseline](https://github.com/SkipToTheEndpoint/OpenIntuneBaseline) - Community-driven baseline to accelerate Intune adoption and learning.